Ten Steps to Self-publishing

 4. Obtain an ISBN, your unique book identifier

 The next piece of business is to acquire a free ISBN from the Library and Archives Canada web site.
-Follow the links to apply online. http://www.collectionscanada.gc.ca/ciss-ssci/app/index.php?fuseaction=priv.registration&lang=eng.
+Follow the links to apply online. http://www.collectionscanada.gc.ca/ciss-ssci/app/index.php?fuseaction=priv.registration&lang=eng.5.
+Find a reputable printer, obtain print quotes

 Digital printing allows you to order small print runs, rather than storing hundreds of books at home.
 The printer will need a list of specifications for your print job in order to provide a quote.
 For example, you need to determine the exact dimensions and number of pages, the brightness and thickness of the paper, whether you prefer hardcover, softcover or coil-wire binding, matte or gloss lamination of the cover, and so on.
-If you aren’t sure, ask about standard book production and ask to see some samples.
+If you aren’t sure, ask about standard book production and ask to see some samples.6.
+Update from Library and Archives Canada: CIP data online

 Once you acquire your first ISBN, it was formerly possible to fill in the Cataloguing-in-Publication data for your book.
 This is a free national listing service and is recommended, although not compulsory.
 However, this free service is no longer offered to Self-publishers, which I find regrettable.
-Please see: Library and Archives Canada web site: http://www.bac-lac.gc.ca/eng/services/Pages/are-you-a-self-publisher.aspx#cip
+Please see: Library and Archives Canada web site: http://www.bac-lac.gc.ca/eng/services/Pages/are-you-a-self-publisher.aspx#cip7.
+Create a web page or web site for your book or books

 This important task might be a bit of a headache or a lot of fun, or both.
-If you don’t (yet) have your own web page, you can promote your book at: http://www.InvisibleCitiesNetwork.org
+If you don’t (yet) have your own web page, you can promote your book at: http://www.InvisibleCitiesNetwork.org8.
+Send electronic files to the printer, receive printed books

 Once the digital book files have been sent to the printer, you should receive back an advance proof of the book cover, which you must check carefully before authorizing the final printing of the book.
 If in doubt, seek advice from the in-house technical personnel.
-Despite your understandable excitement and euphoria when you receive your shipment of printed books, examine each one thoroughly for possible production flaws.
+Despite your understandable excitement and euphoria when you receive your shipment of printed books, examine each one thoroughly for possible production flaws.9.
+Legal deposit

 Now it’s time to send your first books out into the world.
 Library and Archives Canada: http://www.bac-lac.gc.ca/eng/services/legal-deposit/Pages/legal-deposit.aspx requests 2 sample copies of your published book (free of charge) for their archival collections.
 It’s a legal obligation.
-Ditto for the Bibliothèque Nationale in Montreal: https://www.bac-lac.gc.ca/eng/services/legal-deposit/Pages/legal-deposit.aspx Complete both downloadable forms, print out and mail them, along with 2 sample books each, to their separate mailing addresses.
+Ditto for the Bibliothèque Nationale in Montreal: https://www.bac-lac.gc.ca/eng/services/legal-deposit/Pages/legal-deposit.aspx Complete both downloadable forms, print out and mail them, along with 2 sample books each, to their separate mailing addresses.10.
+Open a FREE Bowker account

 Open a free Bowker publisher’s account: http://bowker.com and keep it up to date.
 Your book(s), identified by ISBN(s), should be listed here.
 This helps to establish your presence on the publishing scene.
-The U.S.-based Bowker agency runs a global directory of books in print.
+The U.S.-based Bowker agency runs a global directory of books in print.Finally

 Here is our FREE DOWNLOAD from PRINCE CHAMELEON PRESS: The Self-publishing Workbook.pdf From Initial Concept to Production, a tried and tested handbook for emerging self-publishers, by Christina Manolescu.
 88 pages.
 8.5" by 11" Revised 2017.
-PDF SCREEN FORMAT
+PDF SCREEN FORMATNow, all that remains is for me to wish you good luck and great success in your first Self-publishing adventure!

 Christina Manolescu is the founder of Prince Chameleon Press: http://www.princechameleon.com.
 She has written, designed, and published children’s illustrated fiction and two novels, Baglady and Waldensong Saturnalia.
 Excerpts from both these novels were short-listed for the Eastside Stories Competition in London, U.K. She has also undertaken translation, ghostwriting, editorial revision, book design and print management for various clients, one of whose self-published books won a silver Ippy Award in 2009.
 She founded Invisible Cities Network in 2001 to support and showcase the work of independent artists and self-publishers: http://www.InvisibleCitiesNetwork.org